DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Study I: Short-Term Study for Evaluating from the four design requirements

 \subsubsection{Post-Analysis Discussion with Experts}

-We held a panel discussion with the experts to analyze the results with two themes: (1) reasons for low performance in specific nutrients and (2) key nutrients for dietary analysis and suggestions.
+We held a panel discussion with the experts, moderated by the lead researchers, to interpret the quantitative results.
+The discussion was structured around specific guiding questions focusing on two themes: (1) reasons for low performance in specific nutrients and (2) key nutrients for dietary analysis and suggestions.

 (1) Experts observed a lack of detailed ingredient information and documentation, especially for compound dishes like Chinese-style food, where oils, seasonings, and cooking methods significantly affect nutrient content.
 For example, the official nutrition database used for estimations often failed to include many compound dishes, requiring experts to estimate ingredients separately without accounting for preparation methods, such as temperature and seasoning.
 This lack of detail led to inaccuracies in estimating micronutrients like potassium and phosphorus, as the types of vegetables or seafood can significantly influence these calculations but were difficult to distinguish from the images.